SQream/sqream_docs/connecting_to_blue/client_platforms/tableau.rst

      - Description
      - Example
    * - Server
-     - Defines the server of the SQream worker.
+     - Defines the server of the BLUE worker.
      - ``127.0.0.1`` or ``sqream.mynetwork.co``
    * - Port
-     - Defines the TCP port of the SQream worker.
+     - Defines the TCP port of the BLUE worker.
      - ``3108`` when using a load balancer, or ``5100`` when connecting directly to a worker with SSL.
    * - Database
      - Defines the database to establish a connection with.